Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * Figure 9: Configuring the _Islandora Settings_ for a webform (part 1 of 2)

 ***

+###Specify where the webform values will be stored

 * **Islandora Options**
   * Enabled: [check]